amoghsidnal/firstproject/README.md

-# firstproject
+# first project
-this is a online clothing platform project
+this is a online clothing platform project for college made with only css and html